EmaIvanovic/presentation/workshop.md

 ![](git_workshop/22.png)

-_There are no changes in index instead they are eraised from disck same as commit._
+_There are no changes in index instead they are erased same as commit._

 ![](git_workshop/22a.png)